Frequently Asked Questions: Tutoring in the University Writing Center

 - Read-Ahead Tutoring: The Writing Center offers a more in-depth option for students writing seminar papers, master's essays, dissertations, or other long, complex essays.
 In read-ahead sessions, an advanced student is paired with a tutor in a related discipline.
 The tutor spends up to an hour before the session reading the draft and formulating a thorough and constructive response to the argument and organization of the paper as a whole.
 The tutor and student then meet for a focused appointment.

-- Workshops: The Writing Center offers both in-class workshops (upon instructor request) and in-center workshops (scheduled throughout the semester) on various aspects of writing and the writing process.
+- Workshops: The Writing Center offers in-class workshops (upon instructor request) on various aspects of writing and the writing process.
 Tutors who also have classroom teaching experience may become workshop coordinators, who work with individual faculty to develop a focus for the workshop and to craft materials appropriate for the course and assignment.

-Most newly hired tutors will work as face-to-face tutors in the Main Campus or Ambler Writing Center during their first semester, and may branch out into other services over time.
+Most newly hired tutors will work as face-to-face tutors in the Main Campus during their first semester, and may branch out into other services over time.

 Q: What are tutoring sessions like?